 Even if the situation is not clear or the level of injury is not apparent, you should call 112–better be safe than sorry!

 Calling emergency services by dialing 112 is free of charge, even from mobile phones.
 The GSM standard includes the number 112 and you can call even from locked phones, without a SIM card or poor reception.

 What happens if you call 911 in Germany?
 You might be redirected to the emergency number but it’s not guaranteed.

 In most emergency cases, calling 112 in Germany will be the appropriate equivalent to calling 911.
 If the presence of the police is required, they can dispatch the police as well.
 However, a separate police emergency number exists: 110.
 So what is the difference and which do you call when?

 In short, 112 is mainly for medical emergencies or danger to life and limb.
-The police emergency number 110 is for non-medical emergencies, criminal offenses and serious traffic accidents where the police need to secure the site of the accident.
+Police emergency number 110 is for nonmedical emergencies, criminal offenses, and serious traffic accidents where the police need to secure the site of the accident.

 Other emergency numbers in Germany

-You might encounter another situation which is difficult or an emergency to you, but might not warrant calling 112 or 110.
+You might encounter another situation that is difficult or an emergency to you but might not warrant calling 112 or 110.
 Don’t worry, we’ve got you covered–Germany probably has a number for that!
 The following overview covers less severe cases where you might need quick assistance.

 |HOTLINE||NUMBER||WHEN TO CALL|

 |Emergency medical services||116 117||When you need to find a doctor or specialist outside of normal office hours, but don’t need emergency responders or A&E.|